DORA vs CSL (Cyber Security Law of China)

 Why Organizations Use It

-Legally required to avoid up to 2% global turnover fines.
+Legally required to avoid severe Member State penalties and up to 1% average daily worldwide turnover fines for critical providers.
 Bolsters resilience amid 74% ransomware hits, ensures continuity (RTO <4 hours), fosters info sharing.
 Builds trust, drives cybersecurity investments (€10-15B EU-wide).

 Implementation Overview